Boulengerula taitana: Life cycle

-Parental Care
+Parental care

-Site Selection for Egg Laying
+Site selection for egg laying

 The eggs of B. taitana are laid in terrestrial chambers constructed by females, negating development through an aquatic larval stage.
 Prior to or following the hatching of their eggs, B. taitana mothers typically occupy areas close to other nesting females.
 By doing so, females increase their own and their offspring, chances of social interactions, and the prospect of communal breeding.

-Feeding Young
+Feeding young

 B. taitana is an oviparous caecilian, and there is a parent-offspring transfer of nutrients after birth.
-B. taitana offspring are born in an undeveloped state, thus requiring feeding and care by the parents.
-The dentition of offspring includes ‘fetal-like’ teeth, which they use to peel and eat the modified skin of their mothers after birth.
+B. taitana offsprings are born in an undeveloped state, thus requiring feeding and care by the parents.
+The dentition of offspring includes 'fetal-like' teeth, which they use to peel and eat the modified skin of their mothers after birth.
 The peculiar dentition of dermatophagous (skin feeding) may be the result of a pre-adaptation to fetal viviparous caecilians eating the oviduct lining of their mothers.
-After their birth, the young position themselves on different parts of their mother’s body and repeatedly use their lower jaws to lift and peel the outer lays of the skin, which are rich in lipids.
+After their birth, the young position themselves on different parts of their mother's body and repeatedly use their lower jaws to lift and peel the outer lays of the skin, which are rich in lipids.
 Within one week of care, juvenile B. taitana substantially increase in total length, averaging growth of about 1 mm per day.
 This is because the ingested skin provides a copious amount of nutrients to the offspring.
 At the same time, weight loss is exhibited by the mother, which is consistent with continuous feeding by their offspring, and imposes a high cost onto the mother.
 Researchers suggest a similarity between skin feeding and adult feeding in terms of bite forces over different gape angles.

 The skin color of nurturing mothers is considerably lighter than other females and males due to the differences in composition at the cellular and tissue level.
 This difference is most likely due to the role of skin in nutrition for the young.
 The stratum corneum, the outermost layer of the epidermis, consists of flattened, keratinized cells.
 The cells of brooding females are lengthy and full of vesicles, and, as a result, the epidermis is double the thickness of non-brooding females.
 Brooding females are shown to have lower amounts of body fat and negatively impacted body conditions, with the condition of body fat and overall bodily health decreasing significantly throughout the time of caring for their young.

 Mutualism

-Beneficial Interspecific Relationships
+Beneficial interspecific relationships

 Observations of the species show that it is typical for two fathers to sire a single litter.
 There is also a high probability of offspring not being cared for by their biological mothers, which showcases an example of alloparenting.